 - Find a local Rheumatologist in your town

-Chronic fatigue symptoms in men need to fit the time and type (6 months and four symptoms) criteria stated above to be diagnosed with the disease.
+CFS/SEID symptoms in men need to fit the time and type (six months and four symptoms) criteria stated above to be diagnosed with the disease.
 Currently, chronic fatigue syndrome is diagnosed much more frequently in females than in males.
-General symptoms in men that can occur that are described by male patients are similar to those in females but clinicians speculate that many men are reluctant to say they have symptoms of muscle pain, malaise, headaches and other symptoms due to cultural inhibitions and training.
+General symptoms in men that can occur that are described by male patients are similar to those in females, but clinicians speculate that many men are reluctant to say they have symptoms of muscle pain, malaise, headaches, and other symptoms due to cultural inhibitions and training.
 Many doctors speculate that men need to be more open in describing their symptoms to their doctors.

-As stated above for men, chronic fatigue symptoms in women need to fit the time and type (6 months and four symptoms) criteria stated above to be diagnosed with the disease.
+As stated above for men, CFS/SEID symptoms in women need to fit the time and type (six months and four symptoms) criteria stated above to be diagnosed with the disease.
 Women are much more likely to be diagnosed with chronic fatigue syndrome than men.
-Clinicians speculate that women are more forthcoming with their doctors about chronicity of symptoms, including the four major symptom criteria (substantial impairment in short-term memory or concentration; sore throat; tender lymph nodes; muscle pain; multi-joint pain without swelling or redness; headaches of a new type, pattern or severity; non-refreshing sleep; and post-exertion malaise lasting more than 24 hours) than are men because of cultural expectations and training.
+Clinicians speculate that women are more forthcoming with their doctors about chronicity of symptoms, including the four major symptom criteria (substantial impairment in short-term memory or concentration; sore throat; tender lymph nodes; muscle pain; multi-joint pain without swelling or redness; headaches of a new type, pattern or severity; unrefreshing sleep; and post-exertion malaise lasting more than 24 hours) than are men because of cultural expectations and training.

-The first criteria states the patient must have severe chronic fatigue of 6 months or longer duration with other known medical conditions excluded by clinical diagnosis (a diagnosis by exclusion).
+The first criteria states the patient must have severe chronic fatigue of six months or longer duration with other known medical conditions excluded by clinical diagnosis (a diagnosis by exclusion).

 Although there are no lab studies that identify CFS, lab studies do provide some supportive evidence for a diagnosis.
 Lab studies that confirm either the presence or absence of cause of other diseases help define the diagnosis of exclusion.
 Additionally, many patients with CFS have certain lab findings listed below: